 An Important Note on Drink Prices in Railay

-Compared to mainland Thailand, you’ll pay double the price for beers in Railay.
-So if you’re on a budget, it’s a good idea to stock up and take some brews or a bottle of liquor with you from the mainland.
+Compared to mainland Thailand, you’ll pay double the price for drinks and beers in Railay.
+So if you’re traveling to Railay Beach on a budget, it’s a good idea to stock up and take some brews or a bottle of liquor with you from the mainland.
 This small errand may end up saving you lots of baht, depending on your length of stay and your planned alcohol consumption.

 Where to Find Cheap Beer in Railay

 Beers on Railay tend to run about 80 baht per can at the convenience stores, which can really add up and put a dent in your wallet.
 But if you didn’t bring booze with you from the mainland, there’s only one other place in Railay where you can find Changs for 40 baht per can when you buy them by three at a time (e.g. 3 for 120 baht).

 It’s just a tiny little convenience store with no name.
 On Railay East, go to the path South of Walking Street and this no name shop is just one-store down that path from the Railay East walkway.
 Locate it by the chalk-written sign advertising the beer deals or by the appropriately named “Mr. Chill” branded cooler.
 (See picture above).

 If going out for drinks (and you should), here are a few of our favorite drinking places and bars in Railay.